tjercus/WRKT-0410/README.md

 ### App
 - autotest?
-- start app on Training with empty training
 - use const instead of let when possible
 - use arrow functions when possible
 - notification feature